-But for many of us living with hand grip issues, tremors, and neuropathy due to conditions like MS, CMT, Arthritis, & Parkinson’s (to name a few), finding tools and makeup products that we can use (without looking like a 3 year old did our makeup), can be a challenge.
+But for many of us living with hand grip issues, tremors, and neuropathy due to conditions like MS, CMT, Arthritis, & Parkinson’s (to name a few), finding adaptive makeup brushes and tools that we can use (without looking like a 3 year old did our makeup), can be a challenge.
 If you have fine motor deficits, you will likely relate to my Post, How To Get A Grip When You Literally Can’t.

 But fortunately (and finally), times are changing.
 With the recent interest in adaptive fashion (see my list of adaptive fashion stores here), several beauty brand companies have hopped on board the inclusivity train.
 Here are a few of them along with some of my favorite disability friendly makeup products and hacks:

-Grace Beauty a new brand scheduled to launch soon.
+Grace Beauty is a new brand scheduled to launch soon.
 Designed specifically for beauty lovers with disabilities, Grace has created a line of makeup tube & bottle attachments to help people with fine motor challenges achieve better grip and control of their makeup products.
 These adaptive makeup products are exciting to me!